MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 = 0.0.14 =
 *   Readme and docblocks updated.
 *   Added functionality to treat webp images as well.
-Tested with WP 5.8-test version.
+Tested with WP 5.8-RC4 test version.

 == Upgrade Notice ==